grzesiek-galezowski/tdd-ebook/manuscript/130_Boundaries.md

 There are two things to note about these examples.
 The first one is that I didn't use any kind of `Any` methods.
 I use `Any` in cases where I don't have a boundary or when I consider no value from an equivalence class better than others in any particular way.
 When I specify boundaries, however, instead of using methods like `Any.IntegerGreaterOrEqualTo(18)`, I use the edge values as I find that they more strictly define the boundary and drive the right implementation.
 Also, explicitly specifying the behaviors for the edge values allows me to document the boundary length.

 The second thing to note is the usage of literal constant `18` in the example above.
-In one of the previous chapter, I described a technique called **Constant Specification** which is about writing an explicit Statement about the value of the named constant and use the named constant everywhere else instead of its literal value.
+In one of the previous chapters, I described a technique called **Constant Specification** which is about writing an explicit Statement about the value of the named constant and use the named constant everywhere else instead of its literal value.
 So why didn't I use this technique this time?

-The only reason is that this might have looked a little bit silly with such extremely trivial example as detecting adult age.
+The only reason is that this might have looked a little bit silly with such an extremely trivial example as detecting adult age.
 In reality, I should have used the named constant in both Statements and it would show the boundary length even more clearly.
 Let's perform this exercise now and see what happens.

 First, let's document the named constant with the following Statement: